-3D Illustration of Human Circulatory System Anatomy
+3D Illustration Of Human Circulatory System Anatomy

 Calcium deposit in arteries is a health concern plaguing many Americans.
 According to a recent study published in the National Library of Medicine, calcification of the arteries impacts 90% of men and 60% of women over the age of 70.